 With IBS, these symptoms occur without any underlying damage to the gut.
 Other digestive difficulties that manifest with similar symptoms, for example Crohn’s Disease or ulcerative colitis, feature notable inflammation of the intestines or other parts of the digestive tract.2,3

-Studies show that IBS affects about 12% of the population of the United States.
+Studies show that IBS affects about 12 percent of the population of the United States.
 Women are twice as likely to develop the disease as men, and more people experience symptoms before age 50 than after age 50.1

 IBS and Mental Health

 There is a strong connection between IBS and certain mental conditions such as depression, anxiety, and panic attacks.
-In total, about 50% of IBS sufferers also experience symptoms of mental distress.4
+In total, about 50 percent of IBS sufferers also experience symptoms of mental distress.4

 Researchers believe that these connections suggest a disruption in communication between the gut and the brain.
 They also believe that these underlying conditions might play a role in causing IBS.
 One recent study found that IBS is associated with central nervous system activation and pre-inflammatory processes.5